els-p/Bot_or_Human/README.md

 ## Limitations
 - This project only took into consideration ~1,600 posts.
 The dataset can be enlarged if the maximum number (1000 unique) of posts is continuously scrapped using different user agents.
+- Content from both threads include an element of randomness.
+The model seem unable to identify whether the randomness is human or incoherence from bot content.
+Using LSTM architecture could improve results.